Kasuga Wakamiya Onmatsuri (Festival)

 ※Unauthorized reproduction of images on this page is prohibited

-The Kasuga Wakamiya Onmatsuri is a regular festival of the Wakamiya Shrine, which is located in the precincts of the Kasuga Grand Shrine.
-In 1136, during the late Heian Period (794–1185), Regent Fujiwara no Tadamichi visited the Wakamiya Shrine and performed a ritual to pray for peace and tranquility throughout the land, bountiful harvests, and peace and harmony amongst the people on behalf of Yamato Province (present-day Nara Prefecture), and ever since then, the festival has been held every year down the centuries without interruption.
-This year marks the 885 time the festival has been held.
-A diverse variety of Shinto ritual performing arts are performed as offerings, and there are also solemn rituals performed in the middle of the night.
-Today this festival is designated as a National Important Intangible Folk Cultural Property and conveys traditional Japanese culture and customs to the people of today.
+The Kasuga Wakamiya Onmatsuri Festival is an annual event held at the Wakamiya Shrine, situated within the grounds of Kasugataisha Shrine.
+In 1136, during the late Heian Period (794–1185), Regent Fujiwara no Tadamichi visited the Wakamiya Shrine and conducted a ritual to pray for peace and tranquility across the land, bountiful harvests, and harmony among people on behalf of Yamato Province (now Nara Prefecture).
+Since then, the festival has been celebrated every year without interruption.
+This year marks the 890th occurrence of the festival (2025).
+A wide variety of Shinto performing arts are presented as offerings, along with solemn rituals conducted in the middle of the night.
+Today, this festival is recognized as a National Important Intangible Folk Cultural Property, preserving traditional Japanese culture and customs for contemporary audiences.

-The Owatari-shiki ceremony—a parade of people dressed in historical costumes from different periods of Japanese history, from the Heian Period through to the Edo Period—begins at 12:00 p.m. on December 17.
-The parade winds through the streets of Nara City, and can be viewed from the roadside.
-(Photo taken by Yoshihiro Matsui, provided by Kasuga Grand Shrine)
+The Owatari-shiki ceremony—a parade featuring participants dressed in historical costumes from various periods of Japanese history, spanning the Heian to the Edo Period—begins at noon on December 17.
+The parade winds through the streets of Nara City, where it can be observed from the roadside.

 Related articles